federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

-# RPG AutoClicker Professional Suite for Windows
+# RPG AutoClicker Professional Suite for Windows version 5.8.0.3

+* BRAND NEW.
+Add mouse buttons XBUTTON1, XBUTTON2 to click.

 ## Record-Play Groups of Mouse Actions and Randomize Them for Windows